josh-fryer/MealsToGo/README.md

 # Meals To Go

 A demo React Native app to find restaurants.
 It is still in development.
-I am making this app to learn how to create RN apps.
-Made with a online course by Zero to Mastery.
+I am making this app to learn how to create React Native apps.
+Made by following an online course by Zero to Mastery.

-Uses Firebase backend to store accounts and authenticate.
+Uses Firebase to store accounts and authenticate.

+Install packages with `yarn`

+Run with `yarn start`